 The financial component of an embryo adoption can take people by surprise.

 You may be surprised that adopting embryos does indeed have a cost.
 Or you may be pleasantly surprised doesn’t cost tens of thousands of dollars.

-Whether you are working with a private agency, or a clinic donation program, or you’re self-matching, there will be costs associated with your embryo adoption.
-The good news is that there are ways to prepare of the cost of an embryo adoption.
+Whether you are working with a private agency, a clinic donation program, or you’re self-matching, there will be costs associated with your embryo adoption.
+The good news is that there are ways to prepare for the cost of embryo adoption.